Metasomatism: Types of metasomatites

 Effects of metasomatism in mantle peridotite can be either modal or cryptic.
 In cryptic metasomatism, mineral compositions are changed, or introduced elements are concentrated on grain boundaries and the peridotite mineralogy appears unchanged.
 In modal metasomatism, new minerals are formed.

 Cryptic metasomatism may be caused as rising or percolating melts interact with surrounding peridotite, and compositions of both melts and peridotite are changed.
 At high mantle temperatures, solid-state diffusion can also be effective in changing rock compositions over tens of centimeters adjacent to melt conduits: gradients in mineral composition adjacent to pyroxenite dikes may preserve evidence of the process.

 Modal metasomatism may result in formation of amphibole and phlogopite, and the presence of these minerals in peridotite xenoliths has been considered strong evidence of metasomatic processes in the mantle.
 Formation of minerals less common in peridotite, such as dolomite, calcite, ilmenite, rutile, and armalcolite, is also attributed to melt or fluid metasomatism.

+Metasomatism schemes

+There are two main schemes discussed for the manifestation of metasomatism in nature in granitic systems.
+Diffusion metasomatism, which was mentioned in the types of metasomatites section, and infiltration metasomatism.
+Infiltration takes place in cracks or fractures that promote fluid flow in areas of high permeability.
+Diffusion takes place when fluid is incorporated into the pores of the rock, this is determined by the porosity.
+Rocks altered by infiltration metasomatism will be less altered than rocks altered by diffusion because of the dispersion effects during fluid advection.

+These two methods are commonly used for transportation from one region to another.
+These effected regions can be either enriched or depleted in the components transported relative to the premetasomatic state.
+Chemical weathering strongly effects the levels and contents of the metasomatic liquid and the major element geochemistry and mineralogy of siliciclastic sediments.

 Alteration assemblages

-Investigation of altered rocks in hydrothermal ore deposits has highlighted several ubiquitous types of alteration assemblages which create distinct groups of metasomatic alteration effects, textures and mineral assemblages.
+Investigation of altered rocks in hydrothermal ore deposits has highlighted several ubiquitous types of alteration assemblages which form distinct groups of metasomatic alteration effects, textures, and mineral assemblages.